2026 Alpine Skiing World Cup – Women's giant slalom

-The season will be interrupted for the quadrennial 2026 Winter Olympics in three regions in Italy -- Milan, the Stelvio Pass, and Cortina d'Ampezzo—during 6–22 February 2026.
-Except for slalom, the Alpine skiing events for women are scheduled to take place on the classic Olimpia delle Tofane course at Cortina d'Ampezzo.
-The championship in women's giant slalom is scheduled to be held on Sunday, 15 February.
+The season was interrupted for the quadrennial 2026 Winter Olympics in three regions in Italy -- Milan, the Stelvio Pass, and Cortina d'Ampezzo—during 6–22 February 2026.
+Except for slalom, the Alpine skiing events for women took place on the classic Olimpia delle Tofane course at Cortina d'Ampezzo.
+The championship in women's giant slalom was held on Sunday, 15 February, and was won by Italy's Federica Brignone, the defending discipline champion who missed virtually all of the season due to injury but was able to overcome pain to carry the flag for her country and compete in her home Olympics.

 Season summary

-Due to an injury suffered at the end of last season, defending discipline champion Federica Brignone of Italy is likely to miss most of, if not all of, the 2025-26 Alpine season.
-With Brignone on hand for the traditional season-opening race in Sölden, Austria, 27-year-old Austrian skier Julia Scheib, who had finished third in the race last year for her first-ever World Cup individual podium, grabbed a lead of well over a minute on the first run and then held on for her first-ever World Cup victory, which also represented the first victory by an Austrian woman in a World Cup giant slalom race since March 2016.
+Due to an injury suffered at the end of last season, defending discipline champion Federica Brignone of Italy was considered likely to miss most of, if not all of, the 2025-26 Alpine season.
+With Brignone on hand for the traditional season-opening race in Sölden, Austria, 27-year-old Austrian skier Julia Scheib, who had finished third in the race last year for her first-ever World Cup individual podium, grabbed a lead of well over a second on the first run and then held on for her first-ever World Cup victory, which also represented the first victory by an Austrian woman in a World Cup giant slalom race since March 2016.
+In the next race, across the pond in Copper Mountain (U.S.), Scheib almost pulled off a second straight victory (and retained the overall lead in the discipline), but instead New Zealand's Alice Robinson, the first run leader, held form and became the first woman not from Europe or North America to record five World Cup race victories.
+Remaining in North America for two races at Tremblant (Canada) the next week, the first race saw Robinson pulling off a back-to-back victory by almost a second over Zrinka Ljutić of Croatia, who moved into third place for the season as Robinson took over the discipline lead.
+The next day, Scheib bounced back (after crashing the first day) to claim her second victory of the season by about half a second, although Robinson (who finished on the podium in third) narrowly retained the discipline lead.
+In the last giant slalom of the calendar year, though, in Semmering, Austria, Scheib won for the second time this season in front of a home crowd by edging Switzerland's Camille Rast, which enabled her to regain the discipline lead over Robinson, who failed to complete her first run.